jconorgrogan/Computational-entropy-of-numbers/README.md

 # Computational-entropy-of-numbers

+Kolmogorov complexity answers: What is the shortest description?
+Computational entropy answers: How many descriptions exist?

 Don't think I've seen this in the literature; if it exists, please sent send my way!

 Something i'm terming Computational Entropy of Numbers; it classifies numbers based on the diversity of Turing complete programs (eg: Number of distinct turing programs) that can compute them.
 If Kolmogorov Complexity reveals how concise a description can be, Computational Entropy tells us how versatile the computation of that value is.